Nate-Cheney/arch-dotfiles/docs/install.md

 #### 16. Reboot

 Exit the chroot environment by typing `exit` or `Ctrl+D`.
-Then run `reboot` .
+Then run `reboot`.

-Once the reboot has happened, you will probably have to enable dhcp with `sudo systemctl enable --now dhcp`.
+Once the reboot has happened, you will probably have to enable dhcp with `sudo systemctl enable --now dhcpcd`.